Languages of Belize

 The major languages spoken in Belize include English, Spanish and Kriol, all three spoken by more than 40% of the population.
 Mayan languages are also spoken in certain areas.

 English is the official language and the primary language of public education, though spoken natively by a minority of people as a first language.
 Spanish is taught in primary and secondary schools as well.
-Bilingualism is very common.
+Multilingualism is very common, with a majority of the population speaking both English and Spanish, and just under half also knowing Kriol.
 The percentage of literacy in Belize as of 2021 is 82.68% for those aged 15 or older.